Guest Post: The Journey into Nail Bending

 - Dan Cenidoza Bends the Red Nail

 - Intro to Nail Bending

 This entry was posted on Tuesday, October 5th, 2010 at 6:27 pm and is filed under feats, feats of strength, feats of strength bending, grip strength, how to improve grip strength, old strongman feats of strength, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson